k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

   - **Source branch** - LU tables that extract an entity's source data.
 Source LU tables are populated when a TDM task needs to load (insert) entities to a target environment and therefore must extract the source data of these entities.

   - **Target branch** - LU tables that extract the target keys of an entity.
-The keys are extracted from the target environment to enable deleting an entity from a target environment if required by the TDM task.
+The keys are extracted from the target environment in order to enable deleting an entity from a target environment if required by the TDM task.

     Click for more information about [Fabric implementation and deleting entities from the target environment](08_tdm_implement_delete_of_entities.md).